armintoepfer/uhu/doc/LIMA.md

     -e,--gap-ext-penalty   Gap extension penalties for deletions and insertions.
 [1]

 ## FAQ
+### How fast is fast?
+Example: 200 barcodes, asymmetric mode (try each barcode forward and reverse-complement), 300,000 CCS reads.
+On my 2014 iMac with 4 cores + HT:

+    3242.43s user 28.80s system 668% cpu 8:09.01 total

+Those 8:09 minutes translate into 1.63 milliseconds per ZMW, 8.15 microseconds per barcode for both sides aligning forward and reverse-complement, and 2 microseconds per alignment.
+This includes IO.

 ### Is there a way to show the progress?
 No. Please run `wc -l prefix.demux.report` to get the number of processed ZMWs.